top of page

 The Science Behind Aromatics: Natural Anxiety & Stress Support

-My husband loves to call what I do "hippie dippy bologna" because the general assumption is that herbs and aromatherapy are not scientifically studied, therefore, they cannot be trusted.
-Understandably, there may be skepticism or misconceptions surrounding the scientific study of aromatics.
-However, it's important to emphasize that scientific research has indeed been conducted to explore the therapeutic effects of essential oils and herbs on mood disorders, anxiety, depression, stress reduction, and other health conditions, namely lavender, bergamot, and sweet orange.
+My husband loves to call what I do "hippie dippy bologna" because the general assumption is that herbs and aromatherapy are not scientifically studied; therefore, they cannot be trusted.
+Despite such misconceptions, aromatics and herbs have been widely studied for their effects on anxiety, stress, mood, and nervous system regulation, particularly lavender, bergamot, and citrus oils.

 Teapot, lit candle, incense sticks, smoke, and bamboo on wooden table.
 Warm, tranquil atmosphere with earthy tones.

-Below is a table showing a variety of essential oils that have been studied and what the therapeutic results were.
+Below is a selection of essential oils that have been studied for their effects on mood and anxiety, illustrating that aromatic medicine is both experiential and evidence-informed.
 This information was gathered from Therapeutic Effect and Mechanisms of Essential Oils in Mood Disorders: Interaction between the Nervous and Respiratory Systems, Fung et al.

 Essential Oil